 The Rhetoric Across the Curriculum website offers electronic links to sample citations in all these styles.

 Citation generators are online tools that create your citations for you (you just need to enter the information).
 Most library research databases include their own citation generators (look for a link such as "Cite This"), and Microsoft Word also offers this feature (look in the References tab).
 Some other free citation generators on the web include:

-As of Spring 2016, MLA has released a new (8th) edition of its style manual, with a new approach to citation and new rules.
-To find out what's different, check out these resources:
+In Spring 2016, MLA released the 8th edition of its style manual, which introduced a new approach to citation and new rules.
+To find out what was changed, check out these resources:

 From Marquette University Libraries, this short (4-min) video also provides a useful introduction:

 MLA, APA, and Chicago (or Turabian) styles are the most common documentation styles required by Calvin professors.
 The rules and guidance for these styles are provided the manuals listed below, which can be found on the 2nd floor (in Print Reference and at the Research Assistance Desk).
 Also linked are online guides or help from the manuals' style editors.